Hiking Tumbledown Mountain

 Hiking up Tumbledown Mountain, Loop Trail to Brook Trail Loop including Fat Man's Misery

-It was quite a beautiful warm October day… thanks global warming. (take that as you wish.)
-We were way hotter than we expected, and the hike raised our body temps right off the bat.
-Tumbledown Mountain is named for it’s glacial erratics – see them below.
-Jess is there for scale.
-For more techinical information on Tumbledown Mountain – check out the State of Maine’s website.
+It was quite a beautiful warm October day!
+We were way hotter than we expected, and the hike raised our body temps right off the bat, but we were prepared as always.
+See our Packing for Cold Weather Hikes post here!
+Tumbledown Mountain is named for its glacial erratics – see them below.
+Hiker for scale.
+For more technical information on Tumbledown Mountain – check out the State of Maine’s website.

-We did see a lot of kids, and beginning hikers on the trail on this day.
-We are assuming they stopped on the granite ridge, before the ascent, because we definitely would NOT recommend ascent for those who don’t have experience, the trail is NOT well marked, and it especially challenging at parts.
+We did see a lot of kids, and beginning hikers on the trail on this day, but we don’t recommend this trail for them and we hope that they stopped on the granite ridge, before the ascent.
+The trail is NOT well marked, and it especially challenging at parts.
 We also found some clothing – if you’re missing anything.
-We also found a random ladybug on the trail.
-Someone was thinking of us <3 .

 After making a lot of guesses on the poorly marked trail, we found our way to Fat Man’s Misery.
 And the legend held up – it was hilarious.

 Once we got through the small opening, and we escaped the black fly that was chasing us around, it was pretty much smooth sailing.
 There are three peaks you can tackle – we went off to the left first, which was less populated to have lunch and enjoy our summit beer.
 Of Tumbledown’s three peaks, North Peak is the highest at 3,090 feet.
 East Peak and West Peak are only slightly lower.
 We hit up the second peak and continued along the ridge to check out more views before descending down to Tumbledown Pond.